Slip-On Sneakers for Men: Sizing, Fit, Break-In & Buying Guide

 Are slip-on shoes good for wide feet?

 Yes.
-Canvas slip-ons often work well because the material adapts naturally.
+Canvas slip-ons often work well because the material adapts naturally to width without losing structure.

 Should slip-on shoes feel tight at first?